Bill Schroeder (baseball): Playing career

 He was selected by the Milwaukee Brewers in the eighth round of the 1979 amateur draft.
-Throughout his career, he was typically used as a platoon or bench player, a common subject of jokes by Schroeder and others.
+Throughout his career, he was typically used as a platoon or bench player.

 Until the 2007 season, Schroeder was the fastest Brewers rookie to reach 15 home runs, achieving the milestone in only 71 games.
 In 2007, the record was bested by Ryan Braun, who hit 15 home runs in his first 50 games.

 The 1987 season was Schroeder's best.
 He batted .332, and was a key member of "Team Streak", the Brewers team that won its first 13 games, tying an MLB record.
 On April 15, 1987, Schroeder caught the first no-hitter and only no-hitter by a single pitcher in Brewers' history, pitched by Juan Nieves.
 On May 16, 1987, with the Brewers playing the Kansas City Royals, Schroeder broke up a no-hitter by Royals pitcher Charlie Leibrandt with a bunt single.
 That would prove to be the only hit of the game.
 He was also the starting catcher for the American League All stars in Nintendo's popular video game, RBI Baseball for 1987.

 In 1988, he was traded to the California Angels, where he played less and was less productive than in Milwaukee.
 In 1990, he was released by the Angels, retiring shortly thereafter.

 Announcing career

 Schroeder began his post-playing career by appearing as an analyst for a Milwaukee-area baseball television show, Baseball Sunday, in 1994.
 For the following season, he was asked to be the color commentator for the Milwaukee Brewers' television broadcasts, a position he has held ever since.
+He is currently primarily paired with Brian Anderson or Jeff Levering.
+He has appeared on occasional national broadcasts, including on Opening Day in 2025 alongside Joe Buck.

-Schroeder appeared on WTMJ Radio's Talking Brewers from 1998 to 2000.
+Schroeder additionally appeared on WTMJ Radio's Talking Brewers from 1998 to 2000.

-Schroeder manages the Brewers Fantasy Camp in Maryvale, Phoenix, Arizona, and will often discuss it during broadcasts.
+Schroeder manages the Brewers Fantasy Camp in Maryvale, Phoenix, Arizona.